 LED lighting is the unrivaled choice for any commercial or industrial facility.
 An LED tube is more energy efficient and lasts longer than a fluorescent tube.
 An LED lamp is safer because it lacks toxic materials and is more durable than a fluorescent lamp.

 How do you decide what type of LED lighting to use at your commercial facility?

-Now that it is clear that LED lighting is the best choice for your facility, how do you decide which type of LED lighting to use to optimize worker comfortability and productivity and maximize energy savings?
+Now that it is clear that LED lighting is the best choice for your facility, how do you decide which type of LED lighting to use to optimize worker comfort and productivity and maximize energy savings?

-It is easy to become inundated with options when you begin to plan a LED lighting retrofit, but you can be assured with proper lighting you will reduce worker mistakes, prevent machinery accidents, reduce employee sleepiness, and decrease your energy consumption.
+It is easy to become inundated with options when you begin to plan an LED lighting retrofit, but you can be assured with proper lighting you will reduce worker mistakes, prevent machinery accidents, reduce employee sleepiness, and decrease your energy consumption.